 We recommend essential oil-based, non-chemical products to help keep fleas away from your dog.
 Products which contain essential oils not only help repel fleas, they can also help soothe and heal irritated skin.
-Herbal Defense Oil Blend is another good repellent for use on dogs.
-You can put a drop on the collar, and dilute it into a spray to mist your dog.
+You can use them as a drop you put on the collar or dilute it into a spray to mist your dog.
 Combining a little essential oil repellent spray with your flea combing is a great way to both spread the essential oils throughout the coat and give you extra help with catching the fleas.
 Pay particular attention to the base of the tail, and under the legs and belly on dogs.
-When using any strong-smelling product, keep in mind that your dog or cat has a much stronger sense of smell than you do, so don't overdo it.
+When using any strong smelling product, keep in mind that your dog or cat has a much stronger sense of smell than you do, so don't overdo it.

 Neem products are also good for cats; comb in especially around the neck, chest, and belly.
-Or, spray a small amount of Only Natural Pet Herbal Defense Spray onto a cloth and wipe it on lightly.
 Follow all directions carefully for best results.
 Never use full-strength essential oils directly on cats (spray products are already diluted to safe levels).
-Geraniol is one of the few oils that is safe for use with cats.
-Geraniol's repelling power is proven to be effective for fleas, ticks and mosquitoes and unlike other herbal spot-ons, it feartures a sweet, enjoyable smell.
-Only Natural Pet Herbal Defense Squeeze-On for Cats is a great, long lasting flea repellent option for your cat.
+Geraniol is one of the few oils that's safe for use with cats.
+Geraniol's repelling power is proven to be effective for fleas, ticks, and mosquitoes.
+Unlike other herbal spot-ons, it also features a sweet, enjoyable smell.

 Bathing your companion is an excellent way to kill fleas.
-Use an essential-oil based repellent shampoo like Only Natural Pet Herbal Defense Shampoo or a soothing shampoo such as oatmeal-based varieties.
+Use an essential oil-based flea repellent shampoo or a soothing shampoo such as oatmeal-based varieties.
 You can add a drop or two of flea repelling essential oils to oatmeal shampoo to make it more "flea unfriendly."
 Lather the neck first, so fleas can't run up onto the head.
 Leave the lather on your pet for a few minutes to help smother any persistent fleas, and then RINSE WELL.
 Soap residue can dry the skin and make the itchiness worse.
-You can follow with Only Natural Herbal Defense Conditioner or Grooming Conditioner to help prevent dry skin.

 Most flea collars are treated with chemical pesticides that you do NOT want your pet wearing around their neck all the time!
-There are some natural flea collars, like Only Natural Pet EasyDefense Flea & Tick Collar, available that will help in environments where fleas are not severe, or perhaps on an indoor cat, but you generally don't want to rely on them as your sole line of defense if you live an area with a large flea population.
+There are some natural flea collars available that will help in environments where fleas are not severe, or perhaps on an indoor cat, but you generally don't want to rely on them as your sole line of defense if you live an area with a large flea population.

-There are some amazing new products that use tags that hang from your pet's collar and that repel fleas based on energy fields.
+There are some amazing new products that use tags that hang from your pet's collar and repel fleas based on energy fields.
 It sounds very "out there", but they work really well for many animals and are far and away the easiest way to keep fleas off your pet.
-It is definitely worth trying a flea tag, because they work for most pets, and some for as long as two years!
+It is definitely worth trying a flea tag, because they work for most pets.

 Remember that most of the flea population lives and develops in your house and yard, not on your pet.
 Treating the environment is essential if you want to win this war.
 However, flea "bombs" and other products do not kill all life stages of the flea, and are generally made with chemical pesticides, which are NOT something you want to spread over every nook and cranny of your house.